World-systems theory: Semi-peripheral states

 Semi-peripheral states are those that are midway between the core and periphery.
 Thus, they have to keep themselves from falling into the category of peripheral states and at the same time, they strive to join the category of core states.
 Therefore, they tend to apply protectionist policies most aggressively among the three categories of states.
 They tend to be countries moving towards industrialization and more diversified economies.
 These regions often have relatively developed and diversified economies but are not dominant in international trade.
 They tend to export more to peripheral states and import more from core states in trade.
 According to some scholars, such as Chirot, they are not as subject to outside manipulation as peripheral societies; but according to others (Barfield), they have "periperial-like" relations to the core.
 While in the sphere of influence of some cores, semiperipheries also tend to exert their own control over some peripheries.
 Further, semi-peripheries act as buffers between cores and peripheries and thus "...partially deflect the political pressures which groups primarily located in peripheral areas might otherwise direct against core-states" and stabilise the world system.

 Semi-peripheries can come into existence from developing peripheries and declining cores.
 Historically, two examples of semiperipheral states would be Spain and Portugal, which fell from their early core positions but still managed to retain influence in Latin America.
 Those countries imported silver and gold from their American colonies but then had to use it to pay for manufactured goods from core countries such as England and France.
 In the 20th century, states like the "settler colonies" of Australia, Canada and New Zealand had a semiperipheral status.
-In the 21st century, states like Brazil, Russia, India, Israel, China, South Korea and South Africa (BRICS) are usually considered semiperipheral.
+In the 21st century, states like Brazil, Russia, India, China, South Africa (BRICS), and Israel are usually considered semiperipheral.